 Here’s my full Guide to Palolem Beach with where to stay, things to do and where to eat!

-Day 6 – Beach Day.
-Overnight Train to Kochi.
+Day 6 – Goa Beach Day.
+Overnight Train to Kochi

-Today you have two options, you could get an overnight train from Goa to Kerala, this way you’ll get to spend a full day on the beach and travel overnight experiencing real, India travel.
+Today you have two options on this 2 week South India itinerary, you could get an overnight train from Goa to Kerala, this way you’ll get to spend a full day on the beach and travel overnight experiencing real, India travel.
 Or you could travel back to Goa Airport and fly from Goa to Kochi in Kerala which takes just 1 hour 20 minutes.

 My suggestion would be the overnight train as the trains in India are the best way to see and experience the real India and meet the lovely people of India and it will give you more time on the beach in Goa.